Shark-ML/Shark/doc/sphinx_pages/rest_sources/tutorials/tutorials.rst

 Finally, we present functionality which are not machine learning facilities themselves, but necessary or helpful tools.

+Shark provides support for random numbers, the basic concepts are introduce here:

+* :doc:`concepts/misc/random_numbers`

-First of all there is Sharks own solver for Quadratic Programs:
+Sharks comes with its own solver for Quadratic Programs:

 * :doc:`algorithms/quadratic_programs`